KasifZisan/kubernetes-documentation/docs/index.md

   strategy:
     rollingUpdate:

-      # how many replicas over the desired total are allowed during a rollout
+      # how many pods over the desired total (no. of replicas) are allowed during a rollout
       # a higer surge allows new pods to be created than older pods to be deleted
       maxSurge: 25%